LaFloraison/LaFloraison.github.io/docs/guide.md

 After thinking twice, I decide to write my blog in English.
 As a native Chinese speaker, it seems a little bit confusing and inexplicable.

-But actually it has reasons to do so:
+But actually there are sufficient reasons to do so:
 - English has its advantages in science and technology.

+>How to use this website?

 > Have a fun time!

 >Want to build a website like this?

-This website is built by Docsify and GitHub Pages.
+This website is completely built by Docsify, GitHub Pages and Doubao.

- even though you don't know anything about coding languages and website design.
-You can make it in a week.
+ To be honest,even though you don't know anything about coding languages and website design.
+You can make a website like this in a week.
- If you are interested in it, click here to see the detailed tutorial.[>>tutorial](05/README.md)
+ If you are tempted by this, click here to see the detailed tutorial.[>>tutorial](05/README.md)